qaptivator/circloo-tools/tools/midi_to_level/README.md

 TODO:

-- document cli arguments
+- [x] document cli arguments
-- add customizable layouts (eg straight, square, compact), which will ucstomize the arrangement and padding of triggers
+- [ ] add customizable layouts (eg straight, square, compact), which will ucstomize the arrangement and padding of triggers
+- [ ] remove compact entirely, make it embedded into layouts

 Usage: `python -u -m src.midi_to_level`
 It will ask for the midi file input (.mid)